 The red seaweed Grateloupia turuturu occurs on the lower shore in pools.
-No ecosystem impacts have been reported in Great Britain; however this large, fast-growing seaweed may have the potential to displace native seaweed species and shade neighbouring species.
-In North America this species is a major competitor of Chondrus crispus which provides an important winter food source for littorinids and other invertebrates.
-As Grateloupia turuturu dies-back in the winter, the displacement of other species may therefore affect grazers (Sweet, 2011g).
+No ecosystem impacts have been reported in Great Britain; however, this large, fast-growing seaweed may have the potential to displace native seaweed species and shade neighbouring species.
+In North America, this species is a major competitor of Chondrus crispus which provides an important winter food source for littorinids and other invertebrates.
+As Grateloupia turuturu dies-back in the winter, the displacement of other species may, therefore, affect grazers (Sweet, 2011g).
+In the Mediterranean crustose corallines and algal turfs facilitate attachment of Caulerpa racemosa by providing a more complex substratum than bare rock (Bulleri & Benedetti-Cecchi, 2008).

 The tunicates Didemnum vexillum and Asterocarpa humilis, the hydroid Schizoporella japonica and the bryozoan Watersipora subatra (Bishop, 2012c, Bishop, 2015a and b; Wood, 2015) are currently only recorded from artificial hard substratum in the UK and it is not clear what their established range and impacts in the UK would be.
-Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumyota and Botrylloides violaceus can smother rock habitats (Bishop,

-2011b and 2012b).
+Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumyota and Botrylloides violaceus can smother rock habitats (Bishop, 2011b and 2012b).

 A significant potential INIS is the Pacific oyster Magallana gigas, as its distribution and environmental tolerances are considered to overlap with this biotope and this reef forming species can alter habitat structure.
 This species may also affect the grazers present in the biotope.
 No evidence was found for effects on rock pools, although on the Mediterranean coast Magallana gigas is cultivated in micro-tidal lagoons and has established wild populations (Miossec et al., 2009, cited from Herbert et al., 2012).
-In the Wadden Sea and North Sea, Magallana gigas overgrows mussel beds in the intertidal zone (Diederich, 2005, 2006; Kochmann et al., 2008), although larvae did show preference for settling on conspecifics before the mussels and struggled to settle on mussels with a fucoid covering.
+In the Wadden Sea and the North Sea, Magallana gigas overgrows mussel beds in the intertidal zone (Diederich, 2005, 2006; Kochmann et al., 2008), although larvae did show preference for settling on conspecifics before the mussels and struggled to settle on mussels with a fucoid covering.
 It has been observed that mussel beds in the Wadden Sea that are adjacent to oyster farms were quickly converted to oyster beds (Kochmann et al., 2008).
-Dense aggregations of Magallana gigas on a former mussel bed showed increased abundance and biomass of Littorina littorea in the Wadden Sea (Markert et al. 2010).
+Dense aggregations of Magallana gigas on a former mussel bed showed increased abundance and biomass of Littorina littorea in the Wadden Sea (Markert et al., 2010).
 However, Eschweiler & Buschbaum (2011) found that juvenile Littorina littorea could carry Magallana gigas and Crepidula fornicata as epibionts.
 Body dry weight of snails without oyster overgrowth was twice as high compared to winkles covered with oysters.
 Also crawling speed of snails with oyster epigrowth was significantly slowed down and about ten times lower than in unfouled periwinkles.
 Additionally, oyster epibionts caused a strong decrease in reproductive output.
 In laboratory experiments, egg production of fouled Littorina littorea was about 100-fold lower than in affected individuals.
 Field surveys in different years and habitats demonstrated that up to 10% of individuals occurring on epibenthic bivalve beds and up to 25% of snails living on sand flats may be fouled by Magallana gigas.
+Sargassum muticum is likely to have been imported to Europe in association with Magallana gigas imports (Engelen et al., 2015).
+Sargassum muticum can grow on shells and pebbles and Magallana gigas shells would provide a suitable habitat.
+However, the loss of the rockpool would represent a significant change to the biotope.